-There’s no denying that Christmas cookies are a big part of our culture at this time of year.
-Even people who don’t normally make them page through cookbooks and Pinterest to find a couple of varieties to leave out for Santa.
-I don’t know about you but I tend to get really bored with the same things every year so I change it up once in awhile.
-Of course I always have my classic recipes but sometimes it’s really nice to try something new.
+There's no denying that holiday cookies are a big part of our culture during November and December.
+Even people who don't normally make them page through cookbooks and Pinterest to find a couple of varieties to leave out for Santa.

 Be sure to check out my Gingerbread House Party instructions, too!
 We've been doing this for 25 years!